boost-edu-tools/gitinspectorgui/docs/development/python-management-uv.md

-# pip to uv Migration Guide
+# Python Package Management with uv

 ## Overview

-This guide helps team members migrate from `pip` to `uv` for Python package management in the GitInspectorGUI project.
-The project uses `uv` as the modern Python package manager for better performance, dependency resolution, and development experience.
+GitInspectorGUI uses `uv` as the modern Python package manager for superior performance, dependency resolution, and development experience.

 ## Why uv?